 How much do I have to pay?

 Lifeforce is a not for profit organisation that relies on donations.
-We ask that each participant makes a contribution to assist.
+We ask that each participant makes a contribution to assist if possible.
 This is between $10 and $15.
 If you are not working or can’t afford to contribute you are still very welcome.
-If you can afford a little more than others, your donation will be very appreciated.
+If you can afford a little more than others, your donation will be very much appreciated.

 What are the benefits